Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Noisy Simulations

 Various types of noise errors have been identified that detrimentally impact the computational performance of quantum hardware.
 These sources encompass reset errors, wherein the qubit is initialized in an imperfect state; measurement errors, wherein the qubit's state (either $\vert{0}\rangle$ or $\vert{1}\rangle$) is inaccurately measured ($\vert{1}\rangle$ or $\vert{0}\rangle$, respectively); and gate errors, wherein interactions with the environment induce irregularities in the outcomes of quantum operations.

-To model the effect of quantum hardware noise within our simulations, we prepare a noisy quantum assembly language (QASM) simulator tailored to the noise properties of the ibmq-kolkata device and execute the simulations on this noisy QASM simulator.
+To model the effect of quantum hardware noise within our simulations, we prepare a qasm-simulator tailored to the noise properties of the ibmq-kolkata device and execute the simulations on this noisy qasm-simulator.
 The device properties include relaxation and coherence times ($T_{1}$ and $T_{2}$) for each qubit, gate duration ($\tau$) for each single- and two-qubit gate, and probabilities $P_{01}$ ($P_{10}$) of measuring state $\vert{0}\rangle$ ($\vert{1}\rangle$) when the qubit is prepared in state $\vert{1}\rangle$ ($\vert{0}\rangle$).
 Given that the device calibration data does not contain any information on the qubit reset error, we neglect the effect of this error in the noisy simulations.
-Subsequently, we utilize the calibration data within Qiskit's integrated functions to configure a noisy QASM simulator.
+Subsequently, we utilize the calibration data within Qiskit's integrated functions to configure a noisy qasm-simulator.
 Moreover, we incorporate the device's coupling map and transpile each quantum circuit to the basis gate set of the ibmq-kolkata device.
 This methodology yields an approximate noise model, albeit one that does not encapsulate all potential sources of noise errors inherent to the quantum devices.
 In the noisy simulations presented in this work, we utilized the ibmq-kolkata device calibration data obtained at $05:37$ GMT on November $28$, $2023$.